I am the self-assigned family historian for the Neel Family of Geiger, Alabama.

 Barnie died in 1972 of a heart attack at the age of seventy.

 Evie passed away in Birmingham, where she lived with her daughter, Juanita, in 1999, at the age of ninety.
-Both are buried in Tuscaloosa Alabama at Memory Hill Gardens.
+Both are buried in Tuscaloosa, Alabama, at Memory Hill Gardens.

 Emmette Williams Neel grew up in Geiger Alabama, and joined the Army during World War II, in the Signal Corps assigned to the 8th Army Air Corps. a signal repairman.
 After the war, he received his BS from Livingston State and taught high school while running a radio repair shop.
 Southern Railway hired him as a signal maintainer and he became a Supervisor of Communications for the company.
 He was a 32nd Degree Mason and 33rd Degree Shriner, a former Worshipful Master for Birmala Lodge.
-Emmette died in 1991 of cancer.
-He was 68.

 They were members of 67th Street Methodist Church in Birmingham and members of the Concordia Club.